Our Policy and Research Work

-Since its creation in 2012, Youth Employment UK has aimed to influence and support the political agenda to ensure that youth employment remains a government priority, and that the views of young people and our membership are being heard.
+Since its creation in 2012, Youth Employment UK has aimed to influence and support the political agenda to ensure that youth employment remains a government priority, and that the views of young people and our Youth Friendly Employer Community are being heard.

-We have worked hard to develop strong relationships - including formal partnerships - across the Department for Education and the Department for Work and Pensions.
-As a result of our close working relationships with civil servants, Ministers and MPs across all parties, we have been able to represent our membership at a range of roundtables, conferences, parliamentary events and within specific projects.
+We have worked hard to develop strong relationships – including formal partnerships – across the Cabinet Office and the Departments for Education, Work and Pensions, Digital, Culture, Media and Sport.
+As a result of our close working relationships with civil servants, Ministers and MPs across all parties, we have been able to represent our membership at a range of round-tables, conferences, parliamentary events and within specific projects.

 Read on for Youth Employment UK reports, projects and our work as secretariat of the APPG for Youth Employment.